17 Simple HTML Code Examples You Can Learn in 10 Minutes

 That’s the name that will be displayed as the tab title when it’s opened in a browser.

-Like the title tag, metadata is put in the header area of your page (this metadata, unlike metadata from your mobile devices, isn’t sensitive).
-Metadata is primarily used by search engines, and is — as you might expect — information about the information on your page.
+Like the title tag, metadata is put in the header area of your page.
+Metadata is primarily used by search engines, and is information about what’s on your page.
 There are a number of different meta fields, but these are some of the most commonly used:

 Here’s an example that might apply to this page: